Skip to main content

 We have a limited number of parking spaces on campus for disabled visitors.

-Please state on the register your interest form if you need disabled parking and we will be in touch to arrange this.
+Please complete this form if you require disabled parking and we will be in touch to confirm available spaces.

 Places to eat

-The Student Forum will host a food market of local vendors including Fire and Dough, Dosa Kitchen, Parm-O-Rama, Pablo Eggs-Go-Bao and an ice cream van.
+The Student Forum beside the Students' Union will host a food market of local vendors including Fire and Dough, Dosa Kitchen, Copper Ricebox, Dr Juice and an ice cream van.

 You can also grab a coffee and cake from The Grand, our campus café.